onflow/flow-ft/README.md

 # Running Automated Tests

 There are two sets of tests in the repo, Cadence tests and Go tests.
-The Cadence tests are much more straightforward nad are all written in Cadence, so we recommend following those.
+The Cadence tests are much more straightforward and are all written in Cadence, so we recommend following those.

 ## Cadence Testing Framework